zzuse/dotfiles/README.md

     #help
     mackup -h

-you may use follow commands more often:
+(deprecated)you may use follow commands more often:

     # Launch it and back up your files
     mackup backup
     # Launch it and restore your files
     mackup restore

-Backup Apps
+Backup Apps On OSX
 ------------

     brew bundle dump